envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 ![](/images/ss_illustr6.png)

-\    You can now cut the enclosure out using the laser cutter.
+You can now cut the enclosure out using the laser cutter.
 Follow the tutorial [here](https://sites.google.com/ucsd.edu/envisionhub/tutorials/laser-cutter?authuser=0) for instructions on how to do so.

+{{< tip >}}
+If you leave the adhesive on the acrylic when you engrave it, you can easily add paint to fill in the engraved parts.
+Then peel the paper off when the paint dries.
+{{< /tip >}}

 <!--EndFragment-->